moimikey/react-boilerplate/README.md

 within scalable, production-ready web application, but also the code itself.

-This boilerplate is meant to be an intuitive, easy to follow, scalable and secure, modern web application boilerplate with options to expand into dockerized micro architectures and beyond.
+This boilerplate is meant to be an intuitive, easy to follow, scalable and secure, modern web application boilerplate, with options to expand into containerized micro architectures and beyond.
+This boilerplate is **not** meant to be used completely out of the box.
+It is loaded with easy-to-shed features and should be hacked and tailored to your projects needs.

 Beyond initially-necessary parts of the app are commented out.

-## Goals / `TODO`
+## Goals • `TODO`
-- [ ] Distributed configuration and caching with `redis`
+- [ ] Distributed 12-factor configuration and caching with `redis`
 - [ ] Realtime `redux` communication over `WebSockets`
+- [ ] Achieve 12-factor

 ## Features
 * Easy to read, follow and scale from
 * Containerization with `docker` (optional)
 * Enhanced logging and debugging features
-* Support for ES3-ES8 (full es2017 support with `babel`)
+* Support for ES3-ES8 (full es2017 support with `babel` at `stage-0`)
 * Asynchronous testing with `tap`
   * Paired with `enzyme` for `react`
 * Configurable linting with `eslint`
 * Unidirectional data flow with `redux`
+* Full-duplex WebSockets communication with `uws` and `redux-scuttlebutt`
 * State persistance and auto rehydration with `redux-persist`
-  * Paired with `redux-persist-crosstab` for unified sessions

 ## Docs
 * [FontAwesome Usage](./docs/fontawesome.md)